Frobeniusnorm/Flint/README.md

 kernels for the execution graph), or you can let the framework decide on certain heuristics which backend to use.
 It additionally supports eager execution, for e.g. efficient cpu calculation or debugging purposes.

-The main library only contains the implementation of the backends, the C++ frontend with the Tensor class and the operations with automatic gradient calculations.
+The main library contains the implementation of the backends, the C++ frontend with the Tensor class and the operations with automatic gradient calculations.
 There is an example implementation of often used deep learning algorithms and concepts in the `dl/` folder in work, the documentation can be found in the [https://frobeniusnorm.github.io/Flint/dl.html](project documentation).
+It will be installed by the `install` target as well.

 ## Usage ##